ZaraKhan1252/SPINS_MSSD_Summer_Project_2023/README.md

 title: "README"
 output: html_document

-DISCLAIMER:
+# DISCLAIMER:
 This will follow the SPINS dataset, but the code and steps are equivalent for the SPASD Dataset.

-Who are you?
+# Who are you?
-# Hello future gamers and gamees, my name is Zara Khan and I was a summer student working in the KIMEL Lab under the co-supervision of Teo Secara and Dr.Colin Hawco.
+Hello future gamers and gamees, my name is Zara Khan and I was a summer student working in the KIMEL Lab under the co-supervision of Teo Secara and Dr.Colin Hawco.
 I was part of "The Piposaurs" which included Clara Sun and Fariah Sandhu, since we started in May and attened Brainhack School, instead of starting in June like "Group 2".
 Yes, we called them Group 2.
 I will be going into my third year of Electrical and Biomedical Engineering at McMaster University coming this fall but idk where I'll be when you are reading this hehe.
 Hopefully somewhere nice (please) mentally and physically (hopefully not in delulu land).
 Anyway, over the four months of my summer in 2023, this README shall document the more important things I did - instead of the other things as in exploring CAMH, Toronto, and making some epic summer friends from the other summer students researching at the same time as me hehe.
 Hoping that this isn't confusing because man, oh man, did I have to yeet around all my files for this (it was so disorganized, idk how I found anything in my files), so I hope, wish and pray that you'll be able to find everything that you're ever looking for within my projects folder - in a reasonable context, that is.

-#
-# Oh!
+Oh!
 And I also QC'd for the SPINS and SPASD database that was used here, along with Fariah Sandhu - and then also QC'd for OPTIMUM - but like I have no idea what's going on with that dataset, I just QC'd.
 It was the death of me, until I realized that my code was the death of me when it didn't choose to work - AND OMG CITRIX PLEASE THAT GODFORSAKEN PROGRAM YEETED MY LAPTOP INTO BLUE SCREEN TERRITORRY A HANDFUL OF TIMES- anyway

-What did you do
+# What did you do
-#SO basically my entire code is lowkey on SciNet's Jupyter Notebook, I'm a python gworlie.
+SO basically my entire code is lowkey on SciNet's Jupyter Notebook, I'm a python gworlie.
 But I also used R for PLSC, getting loadings, etc. shall be explained later.
 This shall be as chronoligcal as the homosapiens timeline.

-#EXTRACTING TIMESERIES DATA
+# EXTRACTING TIMESERIES DATA

-# Code can found in /scratch/zkhan/SPINS_Timeseries_Extraction/extract_timr_series_RS_2mm_GSR_glasser_tian_SPINS.sh
+Code can found in /scratch/zkhan/SPINS_Timeseries_Extraction/extract_timr_series_RS_2mm_GSR_glasser_tian_SPINS.sh

-# 1) Descending into thy folder listed above - this code when run in terminator, bash, control panel, etc. allows you to get the timeseries data from preprocessed data (bless Ju-Chi).
+1) Descending into thy folder listed above - this code when run in terminator, bash, control panel, etc. allows you to get the timeseries data from preprocessed data (bless Ju-Chi).
 There are comments that explain what each line means, but basically it pulls each subject's data from sub_dir and then either makes a folder if there isn't a folder made for that subject already and then computes the timeseries extraction through "ciftify_meants" (a function that Erin coded, very big brain).
 The directory that you put after "--outputcsv" is where the extracted timeseries csv files will be placed into.

-# Mine is found at /scratch/zkhan/SPINS_Timeseries_Extraction/output.
+Mine is found at /scratch/zkhan/SPINS_Timeseries_Extraction/output.

-#To run in terminal: "sbatch [name of entire path - mine would be /scratch/zkhan/SPINS_Timeseries_Extraction/extract_timr_series_RS_2mm_GSR_glasser_tian_SPINS.sh ] if not in the actual directory or just sbatch[name of the .sh file] if in the actual directory
+To run in terminal: "sbatch [name of entire path - mine would be /scratch/zkhan/SPINS_Timeseries_Extraction/extract_timr_series_RS_2mm_GSR_glasser_tian_SPINS.sh ] if not in the actual directory or just sbatch[name of the .sh file] if in the actual directory

-#COPYING TO JUPYTER NOTEBOOK
+# COPYING TO JUPYTER NOTEBOOK

-# 2) You'll know this command by the end of this, but you have to copy the entire folder to jupyter notebook in order to access it.
+2) You'll know this command by the end of this, but you have to copy the entire folder to jupyter notebook in order to access it.
 All files that are used with the code in Jupyter Notebook are on Jupyter Notebook.
 But in order to do this, you need to make sure that the desktop that you are using is SSH'd with your SciNet account (ask Dawn or Kevin about this).
 If it is not, then the command below will not work.

-# Code to be run in terminal:
+Code to be run in terminal:
-# scp -r [the file path of the files you want to copy over] [scinetusername]@niagara.scinet.utoronto.ca:[file path of where you want the copied files to be stored into on Jupyter Notebook]
+scp -r [the file path of the files you want to copy over] [scinetusername]@niagara.scinet.utoronto.ca:[file path of where you want the copied files to be stored into on Jupyter Notebook]
-# An example:
+An example:
-# scp - r /scratch/zkhan/SPINS_Timeseries_Extraction/extract_timr_series_RS_2mm_GSR_glasser_tian_SPINS.sh zara1252@niagara.scinet.utoronto.ca:/scratch/project_1/data_extracted/NEW_DATA_SPINS/SPINS_Removed_Files/output
+scp - r /scratch/zkhan/SPINS_Timeseries_Extraction/extract_timr_series_RS_2mm_GSR_glasser_tian_SPINS.sh zara1252@niagara.scinet.utoronto.ca:/scratch/project_1/data_extracted/NEW_DATA_SPINS/SPINS_Removed_Files/output

-#ONCE IN JUPYTER NOTEBOOK
+# ONCE IN JUPYTER NOTEBOOK

-#Code can be found in: projects/zkhan/proj1/JupyterNotebook_Code/project_1/data_extracted/NEW_DATA_SPINS/Project_1_SPINS.ipynb
+Code can be found in: projects/zkhan/proj1/JupyterNotebook_Code/project_1/data_extracted/NEW_DATA_SPINS/Project_1_SPINS.ipynb
-#NOTE: Everytime you see a "In[ ]" within the python file, it is another executable cell within Jupyter Notebook.
+NOTE: Everytime you see a "In[ ]" within the python file, it is another executable cell within Jupyter Notebook.
 You need to run the cells chronologically from top to bottom so that all variables are executed and can be run within the other cells.

-# 3) I am running this within the environment [conda env:.conda-3.6_nilearn_01], but like I never used nilearn within the code.
+3) I am running this within the environment [conda env:.conda-3.6_nilearn_01], but like I never used nilearn within the code.
 SO.
 Don't ask - okay fine, it was for BrainHacks School and I never switched it and here we are.
 I think you should still be able to run the code within the standard environment.

-#Don't mind the red lines - they just show here in R, but is fine in Jupyter Notebook - and hopefully will help with understanding what code block I am talking about
+Don't mind the red lines - they just show here in R, but is fine in Jupyter Notebook - and hopefully will help with understanding what code block I am talking about

 # The first cell block is
 ```{r setup, include=FALSE}